The bloodfin tetra is stunning to look at – a silvery-blue nano fish with an orange-red tail.

-Native to South America, they originate in the Paraná River basin.
+Native to South America, this species of tetra fish originates in the Paraná River basin.
 Preferring to hang out in the middle to top area in a home aquarium, bloodfin tetras are social schooling fish that appreciate hiding places.

 They are a great choice for a community aquarium.
 We’ll look at everything you need to know about these fish, from appearance and behavior to optimal tank conditions and diet to keep your bloodfin tetra happy and healthy for years.